 Read more: Best smartphone

 Huawei Android Pie phones

-Huawei has dipped its fingers into Android Pie out in China, where the software update is being tested on the Huawei Mate 10 Pro, Huawei P20, Honor 10 and Honor View 10.
-They’ll almost certainly get bumped up everywhere else in due course, and the upcoming Huawei Mate 20 is expected to ship with Android Pie already onboard.
+Huawei has dipped its fingers into Android Pie out in China, where the software update is being tested on several handsets, while the new Huawei Mate 20 Pro and Huawei Mate 20 come with Android Pie already onboard.

 LG Android Pie phones